Fiat S.p.A.: Pakistan

 Raja Motors are the authorized manufacturers of Fiat motor vehicles in Pakistan since 1948.
 The manufacturing started with VESPA scooters in 1948.
 The project was expanded in 2001 to facilitate assembly-cum-manufacturing of the Fiat Uno.
 The production facility is located in Landhi Industrial Area, Karachi, Pakistan.

 Sri Lanka

-In 1973 entrepreneur Upali Wijewardena's Upali Motor Company began assembly of the local variant of Fiat 128, known as UMC-Fiat 128.
+In 1973 entrepreneur Upali Wijewardene's Upali Motor Company began assembly of the local variant of Fiat 128, known as UMC-Fiat 128.
 Production ended with the introduction of the open-market economy in 1978.

 North Korea

 The North Korean car manufacturer and dealer Pyeonghwa Motors assembles two Fiat models under licence since 2002: Hwiparam (whistle)—based on the Fiat Siena, Bbeokgugi (owl)—based on the Fiat Doblò.

 China

-Fiat entered into a 50:50 joint venture with GAC Group in 2010 to create GAC Fiat Automobiles Co, with a factory in Changsha completed in 2012 producing a localised version of the Dodge Dart sold as the Fiat Viaggio.
+Fiat entered into a 50:50 joint venture with GAC Group in 2010 to create GAC Fiat Automobiles Co., Ltd., with a factory in Changsha completed in 2012 producing a localised version of the Dodge Dart sold as the Fiat Viaggio.